The Anchor Approach - Working Model

 - Managing the environment - considering how the environment could be adapted

 Meeting bio-social (growth) needs (click on the image below for a bigger version of the wheel)

 The resilience wheel is derived from the ‘circle of courage’, developed by Dr Larry Brendtro, Dr Martin Brokenleg and Dr Steve Van Brockern; outlined in their 2002 book, Reclaiming Youth at Risk.
 Research into traditional cultures underpins this work.

 Adults can use the wheel to assess areas of strength, areas for development and to plan interventions to support growth needs including: belonging, achieving, empowerment and purpose so that children and young people thrive.
-Balance in these four areas create feelings of safety and an ability to experience appropriate adventure to support children to be creative, learn and to step outside their comfort zone.
+Balance in these four areas creates feelings of safety and an ability to experience appropriate adventure to support children to be creative, learn and to step outside their comfort zone.

-The resilience wheel can be used to inform assessment and planning in education plans such as: Pastoral Support Plans, Education Health Care Plans, Personal Education Plans.
+The resilience wheel can be used to inform assessment and planning in education plans such as: Pastoral Support Plans, Education Health Care Plans and Personal Education Plans.
 The resilience wheel forms part of the Haringey health and wellbeing tool.
 It can be used when dealing with conflict, anger, challenging incidents or to support children and young people who are very quiet or separate from the group.

 How to Be